 • You just want to check in because it’s been a while.

-Old habit: Forgetting your business has a lifecycle
+Old habit: Ignoring your business lifecycle

 New mindset: Identifying what stage you’re in and what that means